ebird/ebirdst/docs/articles/product-changelog.md

 - ADDED: In the ensemble support calculation, a new product has been added, spatial coverage.
-This represents the fraction of 3 km grid cell-weeks that have checklists within a given stixel, averaged across the ensemble (essentially a spatial smooth.
+This represents the fraction of 3 km grid cell-weeks that have checklists within a given stixel, averaged across the ensemble (essentially a spatial smooth).
 This weekly layer is then used to mask all predictions from all species values where the spatial coverage value is below 0.00025.
 This helps control extrapolation in places like Russia and central Africa.